 c) Waveform generation: Generate the MC-OOK waveform by using either On-WG or Off-WG according to the Sync-bit.
 Sync-bit duration TSync is 2 µs.

+d) CSD: Apply CSD for each transmit chain. (#188)

 e) Windowing: Apply windowing.

 f) Analog and RF: Upconvert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.